xf-/fluidcontent_core/README.md

 $GLOBALS['TYPO3_CONF_VARS']['FluidTYPO3.FluidcontentCore']['variants']['image'][] = 'myextensionkey';
 ```

-Or if your extension uses namespaces **and contain a vendor name**:
+Or if your extension uses namespaces **and contains a vendor name**:

 ```php
 // ext_tables.php